-V. REPORTS
+VI.
+REPORTS

-As part of the CHP, your agency will be required to submit quarterly Federal Financial Reports as well as quarterly program progress reports.
-Awarded agencies should be prepared to track and report CHP funding separately from other funding sources (including other COPS Office and federal grants) to ensure accurate financial and programmatic reporting on a timely basis.
-Your agency should ensure that you have financial internal controls in place to monitor the use of CHP funding and ensure that its use is consistent with the grant terms and conditions.
-Good practices in this area would include written accounting practices, an accounting system that tracks all drawdowns and grant expenditures, and the ability to track when each CHP position is filled or vacant (including if the position was for a new hire or a rehire).
+As part of the TRGP program, your agency will be required to submit quarterly FFRs as well as program progress reports.
+Awarded agencies should be prepared to track and report TRGP grant funding separately from other funding sources (including other COPS and federal grants) to ensure accurate financial and programmatic reporting on a timely basis.
+Your agency should ensure that you have financial internal controls in place to monitor the use of TRGP grant funding and ensure that its use is consistent with the grant terms and conditions.
+Good practices in this area would include written accounting practices, an accounting system that tracks all drawdowns and grant expenditures, and the ability to track when approved purchases are made.
 Failure to submit complete reports, or submit them in a timely manner, may result in the suspension and possible termination of your agency's COPS grant funding or other remedial actions.